Kin The Know

 Now that we've gone through the standard stuff, what about the symptoms that are a little less talked about?

+Yes, it's totally normal for your C-section scar to be a little numb or itchy as it heals.
 You might also notice that as the scar heals, it might either be raised or flat to the touch.

 Other things you might notice

-Some resources recommend using a pad instead of a tampon to reduce your risk of infection (4).
+Most women will experience vaginal bleeding after C-section births, and this is normal.
+Some resources recommend using a pad instead of a tampon to reduce your risk of infection.

-If your bleeding is heavy (e.g. soaking through your pad every hour) or you're passing large clots, it's time to let your doctor know.
+If your bleeding is heavy (e.g. soaking through your pad every hour) or you're passing large clots, it's time to let your doctor know [8].

 Signs of C-section scar infection: When to see your doctor